Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Experimental Setup

-To enhance our analysis, we revisited both the zero-shot and few-shot settings, introducing an additional requirement: the model must not only determine if a claim is framed but also provide an explanation for its decision.
-To achieve this, we appended the instruction ``then give an explanation for your response'' to the prompts.
+To further analyse model behaviour, we revisit both zero-shot and few-shot settings by requiring models to provide an explicit rationale for their predictions.
+Specifically, we append the instruction ``then give an explanation for your response'' to the original prompts, prompting models to justify their framing decisions alongside label predictions.